Holcomb Fire: Cause

 Three days after the fires ignition, authorities asked for the public's help in establishing the cause of the Holcomb Fire.
 Anyone who may have been in the area of the Pacific Crest Trail, near Holcomb Valley Road, or the Doble Trail Camp between 6 p.m.
 Saturday and 3:05 p.m.
 Monday just before the fire occurred were urged to call the U.S. Forest Service fire investigators.
 The cause of the fire remains under investigation.

-Banning of Drones
+Effects

-With or without the Temporary Flight Restriction, flying a private aircraft or drone and disrupting firefighting abilities can lead to severe criminal penalties.
-San Bernardino fire marshall stated that, "`If you fly, we can’t`, slogan was put into effect to assist with the cease of drone uses."
-Everything from eight air tankers to several helicopters were called to the aid of the fire.
 The smoke from the fire traveled as far east as Los Angeles, up to 80 miles away.
 The firefighters used flash lights to see and bulldozers to plow away the burning grasses as the worked late into the evening Monday night.
 The exact number of homes affected by the fire is unknown, but fire officials believe there is only one.
 Although when they sought the owner of the small ranch just outside the San Bernardino county line, he was no to be found so they claimed no one was in immediate danger.
 Several roads including Highway 18 were closed due to the Holcomb Fire and its dangers.